Saving The Earth, One Septic Tank At A Time

 A minimal loss of biodiversity can be attributed to natural, evolutionary factors.

-The rate at which manmade interventions have been affecting the planet for the past several decades, though, can spell disaster for us, too.
+The rate at which man-made interventions have been affecting the planet over the past several decades, however, can spell disaster for us too.

-Increasing human populations leading to the need for human dwellings and land for growing food is one of the major historical causes of deforestation globally.
+The increasing human population, leading to the need for human dwellings and land for food production, is one of the major historical causes of deforestation globally.

 This has resulted in habitat destruction and fragmentation for a vast number of species.